-Hi, I'm Ruben Arakelyan, a London-based full-stack web developer.
+Hi, I'm Ruben Arakelyan, a London-based full-stack web developer and technical lead.
 Find out more about me or about this site.

 Interviewing Developers at GDS

 It was only three months ago that I was sitting opposite three people being interviewed at GDS.
 At the time, the one thing I didn’t think of is that three months on, I would be sitting in their place, helping run an interview for a potential developer just like me.